mirko/yaps/README.md

 Actually nobody raised those questions as this FAQ is part of the very first commit in this repository, but I'm happy to answer them anyway:

  - Your HTML/JavaScript code is awful, that's not how you do things, especially not in 2019!
    - That's not even a question!
 But you're right.
 I'm not a frontend developer and after having read [this](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) I don't intend to become one (and the article is from 2016!).
-   Contributions of any kind are highly appreciated though!
+If you want to make it better you're more than welcome!

  - The web interface looks shit, it's all black/white/grey - are you color blind?!
    - Yes.